ccache/ccache/README.txt

 Joel Rosdahl. ccache started out as a reimplementation of Erik Thiele's ``compilercache'' (see http://www.erikyyy.de/compilercache/) in C.

-See also the NEWS file.
+See also NEWS.txt or NEWS.html.

 Copyright